This Is 40: Plot

 Pete and Debbie deal with Sadie and Charlotte's constant fighting, which puts an additional strain upon the family.
 They meet with the school principal, but the couple denies Catherine's accusations, and when she starts using the same foul language they had used previously, the principal dismisses them.
+When Debbie confronts Desi about the missing funds, Desi reveals that she works as an escort and is able to afford nice things because of it.
+Jodi confesses to stealing the $12,000 to support her OxyContin addiction, and Debbie fires her.

 At Pete's 40th birthday party, the couple again argues about the money his father wants from them.
 Debbie argues with her father about not spending enough time in her life, and how he is perfect.
 Oliver then explains that his life is not perfect, and how he has always cared about her and loved her.

 Later, Pete overhears Debbie talking about her pregnancy, and angrily leaves the house on his bicycle.
 Debbie and Larry pursue him, and after Pete cycles into a car door, he gets into an argument with the driver, who then punches him in the stomach.

 Debbie and Larry take Pete to the hospital, where they reconcile, with Larry recognizing that she is the fighter who keeps the family together.
 Pete further realizes he is actually thrilled about having another child, and reconciles with Debbie.

 Sometime later, Pete and Debbie are watching a small concert with Ryan Adams performing.
 She suggests he sign him to his label and they plan to talk to him as they finish watching the show.